smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Playing Spoken Feedback/index.md

         if (!speakResponse.getSuccess()){
             switch (speakResponse.getResultCode()){
                 case DISALLOWED:
-                    Log.i(TAG, "The app does not have permission to use the speech request");
+                    DebugTool.logInfo(TAG, "The app does not have permission to use the speech request");
                     break;
                 case REJECTED:
-                    Log.i(TAG, "The request was rejected because a higher priority request is in progress");
+                    DebugTool.logInfo(TAG, "The request was rejected because a higher priority request is in progress");
                     break;
                 case ABORTED:
-                    Log.i(TAG, "The request was aborted by another higher priority request");
+                    DebugTool.logInfo(TAG, "The request was aborted by another higher priority request");
                     break;
                 default:
-                    Log.i(TAG, "Some other error occurred");
+                    DebugTool.logInfo(TAG, "Some other error occurred");
             }
             return;
         }
-        Log.i(TAG, "Speech was successfully spoken");
+        DebugTool.logInfo(TAG, "Speech was successfully spoken");
-    }

-    @Override
-    public void onError(int correlationId, Result resultCode, String info) {
-        Log.i(TAG, "onError: " + info);
     }
 });
 sdlManager.sendRPC(speak);